-We don’t charge you directly, instead we charge the banks up to 0.25% of balances held per year.
+We don’t charge you directly, instead we charge our banking partners.
 This means the same or similar products offered directly by the banks and building societies may have different interest rates to those available on Active Savings.

 How is the interest I receive taxed?

 Can interest be rolled up within a savings product?

 Some fixed term products allow interest to be rolled up, with the original deposit and all interest accrued paid out to you at maturity.
 For other fixed terms all interest will be paid back into the cash hub, and cannot be added back into the original product.
 Please check individual product summaries for details.
-Once in the cash hub any interest received will need to be added to a product within three working days, or it will be automatically returned to you.
+Once in the cash hub any interest received will need to be added to a product within 30 working days, or it may be returned to you.